iantolentino/local-ollama-test-project/README.md

 ---

-## How it works
+## How It Works

-1. User enters a message in the web UI
+1. User submits a message via the web interface
-2. Frontend sends request to FastAPI `/chat`
+2. Frontend sends a request to the FastAPI `/chat` endpoint
-3. FastAPI forwards request to Ollama API
+3. FastAPI forwards the prompt to Ollama’s local API
-4. Phi-3 model generates a response
+4. The selected model generates a streamed response
-5. Response is returned and rendered in Markdown format in the UI
+5. Output is rendered in Markdown format in the UI
-6. “AI is thinking” indicator is replaced with final output
+6. “Thinking” indicator is replaced by the final response

 ---